hci-code-monkeys/project-2/readme.md

   design I can clone it), and basic JavaScript.
 I have a basic grasp on tests and how to implement them.

 * Angelo Nelson: Fourth year Computer Science Major.
 Skilled in backend web development (Java, Python, JavaScript) and working with version control systems.

+* Priyank Mithapara: ITM 4th year student.
+I have experince in HTML, CSS, and JavaScript.
+During my four years at IIT, I have learned multiple high level language, yet ITMD-362 has taught me alot about testing and how to evalute those tests.